pryrt/nppConfigCheck/DEVNOTES.md

     DST.
 DONE: increase test coverage of the missing-files-check for SRC directory
 TODO: populate the rest of the config-file-defaults
-TODO: mergeContents: need to handle values-merging for some of the
+DONE: mergeContents: need to handle values-merging for some of the
     config elements, not just elements and attributes

+$ 2021-Oct-11 merging values

+completed the mergeContents TODO for values